 It’s a worrying prospect.
 In the past, cybersecurity awareness focussed on being wary of unknown sources.
 But what if the threat is coming from compromised third-party software or hardware within your own network?

-How organizations can stay safe
+How organisations can stay safe

-Supply chain attacks are not easy to cut out – just look at the high-profile organizations caught out in the SolarWinds hack.
+Supply chain attacks are not easy to cut out – just look at the high-profile organisations caught out in the SolarWinds hack.
 However, one vital part of the solution will be paying closer attention to which vendors you do and don’t trust.

 Ken Thompson, one of the creators of the UNIX operating system, said in 1984: “You can’t trust code that you did not totally create yourself.”
 But is that really possible in the modern world?
 Perhaps not, but it is possible to carry out detailed and accurate assessments of vendors – and that includes the actions they take to secure their own third parties.

-organizations can’t afford to only think about their own security – they need to consider risks within their supply chains too.
+Organisations can’t afford to only think about their own security – they need to consider risks within their supply chains too.
 This is a double-edged sword for vendors.
 On one hand, it makes falling for a hack even more damaging, as businesses will be reluctant to work with those who appear vulnerable.
 But for those with strong cybersecurity, it can used as a competitive advantage.

 Some businesses have become too comfortable with cheap and fast software and need to start closely assessing vendors’ levels of security.
 The precedent is being set by the White House, with a new cybersecurity executive order issued earlier this month.
 It sets new minimum security standards for any company that wants to sell software to federal agencies.